dotherightthing/generator-wpdtrt-plugin-boilerplate/README.md

 Travis sometimes fails to download all of the Composer dependencies from Github, causing builds to fail.
 The premium Private Packagist service makes this process much more robust, by mirorring dependencies onto its own servers.

-This settingis optional and Composer will fall back to the original sources if a Private Packagist `COMPOSER_AUTH` key is not configured.
+This setting is optional and Composer will fall back to the original sources if a Private Packagist `COMPOSER_AUTH` key is not configured.

 1. Name: `COMPOSER_AUTH`
 1. Value: Copy from https://packagist.com/orgs/yourpackagistusername/tokens